Skip to main content

 Win Prizes.
 Make History.

-Vesuvius Challenge is a machine learning, computer vision, and geometry competition that is reading the Herculaneum scrolls & has awarded $1,500,000 in prizes.
+Vesuvius Challenge is a machine learning, computer vision, and geometry competition that is reading the carbonized Herculaneum scrolls without opening them.

 AfterBefore